Skip to main contentA Practical Guide to Cryptography for IoT | IoT Worker

 Principle

-• Compresses input of arbitrary length into a fixed 32-byte (256-bit) “fingerprint”, small changes cause large differences (avalanche effect)
+• Compresses input of arbitrary length into a fixed 32-byte digest.
+A small change in the input produces a large change in the output.

 [message bytes] --(SHA-256)--> [32-byte digest]